mtoutcalt/mtoutcalt/resume.md

 **IT Analyst**
 *Liberty Mutual Insurance*
 _Epping, New Hampshire | 2012 – 2013_
-- Supported Central IT teams by modernizing legacy Java applications
+- Developed applications for central IT related to Identity & Accesss Management (IAM)
+- Modernized legacy Java applications, used frameworks like Spring, Struts 1/2, Java EE
 ---

 ## Education